Vauxhall Astra: Fifth generation (2004–2013)

 The Astra Mark V or H was first launched in May 2004 as a five-door hatchback, which by the end of the year was joined by a five-door estate and a sporty three-door hatchback called the Sport Hatch in the UK.
 The Sport Hatch had the option of a "panoramic windscreen" (unique for a production car at the time of its launch) which extended the windscreen into the roof area.
-While a saloon model was offered elsewhere as an Opel, this Astra range did not include one, due to poor sales of its predecessor.
+While a saloon model was offered elsewhere as an Opel and Chevrolet, this Astra range did not include one, due to poor sales of its predecessor.

 The main variants were Life, Club, Design, SXi, SRi, Elite, and the flagship VXR (Sport Hatch only), which had 240 bhp.
 However, special edition models included Active, Energy, Breeze and VXR Nurburgring.
 The latter was only available in white with a distinctive black (and white) chequered stripe across the bonnet, roof & tailgate.

 The Petrol Models included 1.4 90 bhp, 1.6 105 bhp or 115 bhp, 1.8 140 bhp, 1.6 Turbo 177 bhp and 2.0 litre Turbo 197 bhp (Turbo 200) and 236 bhp (VXR).

 The Diesel Models included 1.3 90 bhp, 1.7 with either 80 or 100 bhp and 1.9 with either 120 or 150 bhp.

 All Diesel models feature the initials CDTI and the majority of engines have 16 valves.

 From 2006, the TwinTop 2-door coupé convertible was available in the Vauxhall Astra range, having already been a variant on the Tigra.

 The Astra Mark V was also the first Astra to feature a Euro NCAP 5 star crash test rating.

 The five-door Astra was replaced in late 2009 (although various models were still available throughout 2010 and 2011), while the three-door Sport Hatch wasn't replaced until late 2011.

 This was the last Astra to include an Astravan variant, production ceased in 2013 and was effectively replaced by the Fiat Doblo-based Combo van.